Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Conclusions

 \item We define proto-GC systems as objects with $F_{\rm b} \geq 0.75$ and $\sigma_{\star} < 20$~km~s$^{-1}$.
 They have a relatively low stellar mass ($M_{\star} \sim 10^4$--$10^5$~M$_{\sun}$) in comparison to present-day Galactic GCs and a metallicity ($-1.8 \lesssim {\rm [Fe/H]} \lesssim -0.8$) similar to the blue Galactic GCs \citep[e.g.][]{Tonini:2013aa}.
 They show minimal rotation, with most identified clusters having $V_{\rm t} < 2$~km~s$^{-1}$.
 Lastly, all objects but object~6 still have some DM in their halo at $z=4.4$.

 \item The number density of proto-GCs at $z=4.4$ is approximately 0.63~Mpc$^{-3}$.
-This is slightly lower than what has been approximated by \citet{Rodriguez:2015aa} at $z=0$ ($\approx$0.77~Mpc$^{-3}$).
-This is in agreement with observations in the current Milky Way, as it is known that GCs are still able to form till $z \sim 3$ \citep{Katz:2013aa, Kruijssen:2015aa}.
+This is lower than what has been approximated by \citet{Rodriguez:2015aa} at $z=0$ ($\approx$0.77~Mpc$^{-3}$) in the local Universe.
+This is in agreement with observations in the current Milky Way, as it is known that GCs are still able to form till $z \sim 3$ \citep{Katz:2013aa, Kruijssen:2015aa} and shows that the selection criteria do not overestimate the amount of proto-GCs one could expect.
+This is supported by the fact that we do not have any proto-GCs with properties similar to those of red GCs.

 \item The proto-GC predecessor gas clouds formed in accreting gas filaments in the Circumgalactic region.
 The stars formed where the gas density exceeded $\sim$ 10$^8$ M$_{\sun}$~kpc$^{-2}$, as shown by Figure~\ref{fig:gastreams}.
 The objects that formed at $z \leq 5$ are still star-forming at $z=4.4$.
 All clusters show one big burst of SF and formed between 10 and 30~kpc away from the galactic centre of the main halo.
 The difference between their starting and ending radius away from the centre is on average 3~kpc, thus showing minimum movement after birth.